joshuamitchell192/CalculatorApi/README.md

 ## Further improvements
 - OpenApi integration for api documentation.
 - Implement a logger with an environment variable to change the logging level.
-- Further levels of abstraction could be added to break up the service layer to separate database opeations from any validation or other logic.
+- Further levels of abstraction could be added to break up the service layer to separate database operations from any validation or other logic.
 - Separation of write and read operations (CQRS) if db operations became more complex and had different scaling requirements.